 The proposed speed limit on Brockley Hill would be reduced to 30 mph.

-The existing car park would be modified and would provide 78 spaces with an additional 6 staff spaces (84 in total).
+As originally proposed, the existing car park would be modified and would provide 78 spaces with an additional 6 staff spaces (84 in total).
 14 spaces will have active (7) or passive (7) electric vehicle charging ports (EVCPs) and 4 disabled parking spaces.
+However, the Appellant’s latest proposal is that the existing car park would provide a total of 129 car parking spaces comprising: 93 standard spaces; 4 enlarged spaces; 7 disabled spaces; 5 staff spaces and 20 valet parking spaces.

 There will be secure cycle storage for 21 bicycles, comprising 4 long stay and 17 short stay spaces.